A formation mechanism for "Wrong Way" Radio Relics: Methods

 of the entropy change over the shock into the CR component.
 We detect the shock properties on-the-fly in the simulation with the shock finder introduced by \citet{Beck2016_shock} with improvements to compute the shock obliquity as the angle between the pressure gradient within the kernel (which we treat as the shock normal $\hat{\mathbf{n}}$) and the magnetic field vector upstream of the shock $\mathbf{B}_u$.
 The slope of the injected CR spectrum follows linear DSA theory and we use a fixed electron to proton injection ratio of $K_{e/p} = 0.01$.
 The CR component exerts feedback on the thermal gas by solving the pressure integral

 between the minimum momentum $p_\mathrm{min}$ represented by the CR population and the cutoff of the distribution function $p_\mathrm{cut}$.
-We start the CR injection at $z=4$ to avoid too strong time-constraints due to very efficient high-momentum energy losses of CR electrons. \\ We use a zoomed-in initial condition of a massive galaxy cluster with a virial mass of $M_\mathrm{vir} \approx 1.3 \times 10^{15}~M_\odot$ from the sample presented in \citet{Bonafede2011}.
+We start the CR injection at $z=4$ to avoid too strong time-constraints due to very efficient high-momentum energy losses of CR electrons.\\ Synchrotron emission is calculated directly from the evolved electron distribution function (see Appendix \ref{sec:synch} for details). \\ We use a zoomed-in initial condition of a massive galaxy cluster with a virial mass of $M_\mathrm{vir} \approx 1.3 \times 10^{15}~M_\odot$ from the sample presented in \citet{Bonafede2011}.
 The cluster is up-sampled to 250x base resolution, which corresponds to a mass resolution of $M_\mathrm{gas} \approx 8.7 \times 10^5 M_\odot$ and $M_\mathrm{DM} \approx 4.7 \times 10^6 M_\odot$ for gas and dark matter particles, respectively.
+We reach a maximum resolution for a gas particle of $h_\mathrm{sml, min} \approx 1$ kpc with a gravitational softening of $\epsilon = 0.48 \: h^{-1} c$ kpc.
 The cluster was selected from a lower-resolution dark matter-only simulation of a Gpc volume, which is large enough to provide a large sample of systems above a few $10^{15} M_\odot$.
-We reach a maximum resolution for a gas particle of $h_\mathrm{sml, min} \approx 1$ kpc with a gravitational softening of $\epsilon = 0.48 \: h^{-1} c$ kpc.
 The parent simulation used a WMAP7 cosmology with $\Omega_{0} = 0.24$, $\Omega_{\Lambda} = 0.76$, $\Omega_\mathrm{baryon} = 0.04$, $h = 0.72$ and $\sigma_{8} = 0.8$, which we also adopt for the present simulation.
-We start the simulation at redhsift $z=310$ and seed a constant magnetic field in x-direction with $B_0 = $10$^{-14}$ G \citep[see][for a study of the impact of the choice of $B_0$]{SteinwandelClusterpaper}.
-The initial conditions of this cluster at this resolution have been used to study the interaction between internal- and accretion shocks in \citet{Zhang2020a, Zhang2020b} and its magnetic field has been studied in \citet{250xMHD}.
+We start the simulation at redshift $z=310$ and seed a constant magnetic field in x-direction with $B_0 = $10$^{-14}$ G \citep[see][for a study of the impact of the choice of $B_0$]{SteinwandelClusterpaper}.
+The initial conditions of this cluster at this resolution have been used to study the interaction between internal- and accretion shocks in \citet{Zhang2020a, Zhang2020b} and its magnetic field has been studied in \citet{250xMHD}. \\